 Entry and exit signals

-A large amount of traders spend a lot of their time worrying about the entry and exit signals in an automated Forex strategy.
-It is important to understand the general logic the strategy implies, although we must not overestimate each trade the strategy makes.
+A large amount of traders spend a lot of their time worrying about the entry and exit signals within an automated Forex strategy.
+It is important to understand the general logic that the strategy implies, although we must not overestimate each trade the strategy makes.

-- You should place all of your winning, as well losing, trades in separate baskets.
-Work out what the average winner or average loser is, and seek out strategies with higher average winners, rather than with average losers.
+- You should place all of your winning and losing trades in separate baskets.
+Work out what the average winner or average loser is, and seek out strategies with higher average winners, rather than average losers.

 - You should review the trade performance in baskets of at least 10 trades.
-Review your last 10 trades and answer the following question - did the net result add pips to your account or, vice versa, take them away?
-The conclusion is that you should seek strategies that without any problem add pips in a basket of X amount of trades.
+Review your last 10 trades and answer the following question - did the net result add pips to your account or take them away?
+The conclusion is that you should seek strategies that add pips in a basket of X amount of trades without any problem.

-On the other hand, ranges form when the market is not progressing up or down - instead it trades sideways.
-All that you need to be concerned about is which kind of condition brings your automated Forex trading strategy to a good level of prosperity, and then find the market where this chosen strategy will work best.
+On the other hand, ranges form when the market is not progressing up or down - and instead, trade sideways.
+All that you need to be concerned about is which kind of condition brings your automated Forex trading strategy to a good level of prosperity, and then locate the market where this chosen strategy will work best.

-We're going to look at the last item on our list - leverage.
+We're now going to look at the last item on our list - leverage.
 This is another area commonly missed by automated FX traders.
 A lot of the time, traders expect too much from good automated trading strategies before utilising them, which can cause traders to apply too much leverage.
-This generally occurs due to the fact that traders can tend to only look at the positives of a strategy and ignore the potential losses.
-If you want to ensure that you are safe from such downfalls, then you should be careful in how much leverage you apply.
+This generally occurs due to the fact that traders tend to only look at the positives of a strategy, and ignore the potential losses.
+If you want to ensure that you are safe from such downfalls, you should be careful with how much leverage you apply.

 We suggest utilising no more than 10 times effective leverage.
-If you're being especially careful, particularly if you are starting out, you may consider using less leverage at five times or even smaller.
+If you're being especially careful, particularly if you are starting out, you may consider using less leverage at five times the amount or even smaller.
 The reason?
-The benefit of exploiting smaller amounts of leverage is that if your FX strategy experiences drawdown, you are just risking a small portion of your account and consequently you would have much more capital left to trade with, compared to using larger amounts leverage.
+The benefit of exploiting smaller amounts of leverage is that if your FX strategy experiences a drawdown, you are just risking a small portion of your account, and consequently, you would have much more capital left to trade with, compared to using larger amounts of leverage.

 We hope that this checklist will help you on your road to success in higher probability trading.
 The efficiency is very high - you will start implementing the best automated Forex trading strategy properly by utilising the appropriate leverage, as well as performance expectations.

 Forex automated trading is more suited to advanced traders.
-The crucial ability is to wait and be attentive as long as possible.
+The crucial skill needed is to wait and be attentive as long as possible.
 To some extent, the important task for you is to know what exactly you want, what you expect, and not to mislead yourself with entirely groundless imagination.
-It will be a huge advantage to your trading and you will undoubtedly see the benefits.
+It will be a huge advantage to your trading, and you will undoubtedly see the benefits.